Frankie Valli: Music career

 The group changed its name to the Four Lovers and recorded several singles and an album's worth of tracks.
 They had a minor hit with "You're the Apple of My Eye" in 1956, which earned them their first appearance on The Ed Sullivan Show.
 After two years of no further success, DeVito fired his brother and Majewski for insubordination (they had refused to take a gig opening for Tony Bennett) and creative differences, as Majewski's comic persona did not mesh with the group's musical talents.
 The Four Lovers continued, with Valli, DeVito, and an ad hoc lineup that variously included Macioci (by then also pursuing a solo career as "Nickie Massey"), Charles Calello and Hollywood Playboys keyboardist Hugh Garrity.
 In 1959, after being introduced at a gig in Baltimore by mutual friend Joe Pesci, Royal Teen Bob Gaudio became a member.
 By 1960, after several years of session work under numerous stage names, the lineup of Valli, DeVito, Gaudio, and a now-renamed Nick Massi took on the name "The 4 Seasons", taking the name from a bowling alley in Union, New Jersey that had rejected them after an audition.

+In 1962, Valli and Gaudio shook hands on a side deal.
+As Gaudio told Time years later, "'We said, 'Neither one of us knows where we're going to wind up, but maybe we should hedge our bets.
+You get 50% of me, and I get 50% of you.'"
+The partners eventually "divided well over $50 million on the strength of their original handshake."